alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 #### ResetInput

-Clear all active input actions simulated by AltTester.
+Clears all active input actions simulated by AltTester.

 **_Parameters_**